NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 ## Alerts

+Below are the alerts that can be emitted from this bot.
+The title and description of the findings, as well as the severity and type, can be found and modified in the `src/finding.ts` file.

 - COMP2-1-1
   - Fired when `reserves` reaches or exceeds the `targetReserves` in any of Comet contracts.
   - Severity is always set to "Medium"
-  - Type is always set to "info"
+  - Type is always set to "Info"
   - Metadata includes:
     - `chain`: Network chain ID or name
     - `comet`: Address of the Comet contract